catcredibly/focus/README.md

 ## Privacy

 Focus is local-first.
 Academic Years, Subjects, Sessions, settings, and notes are stored in IndexedDB on the device where Focus runs.
 The application does not upload study data to a Focus account or bundled cloud service.

 Export regular backups if the data matters to you.
 Removing the application or its WebView storage may remove local data.

 ## Availability

 Focus currently targets Windows only.
+Releases to other platforms may be considered.

 ## Development